An Expanding World: Enlarging the dominion of human senses

 Hooke was not alone in studying ‘Bodies’ at close quarters.
 In the Netherlands the distinguished physicist and diplomat Christiaan Huygens (1629–1693) had already made a practice of carrying a lens in his pocket with which to examine ‘a new theatre of nature’.
 His young compatriot Anton van Leeuwenhoek (1632 – 1723) visited England in 1662, where it is possible that he saw a copy of the Micrographia or at least heard tell of it.
 Whatever the case, he set about his own microscopic studies using just mounted single lenses.
 His findings proved remarkable for what he revealed over many years, such as protozoa in rainwater, and bacteria in the tartar picked out from between his teeth.
 When Huygens learned of this activity in 1673, he wrote a letter to Hooke drawing it to his attention.
 Unfortunately, this was the time of the Anglo/Dutch war, and Hooke, who had an awkward temperament anyway, failed to answer.(3) Nevertheless, Leeuwenhoek began sending letters to the Secretary of the Royal Society in London about his discoveries.
 In all he sent over a hundred, which enlarged even further the world described by Hooke.

-In the second half of the 17th C. the outstanding scientist was Isaac Newton (1642–1727).
+In the second half of the 17th century, the outstanding scientist was Isaac Newton (1642–1727).
 Not only a superb mathematician, he also had a talent for practical experimentation.
 Interested in astronomy, he devised a reflecting telescope to overcome the limitations of the glass lenses then available.
 This provided sharper images for the observer.
 But he is famous for his train of thought which stemmed from seeing an apple fall in his garden.
 It was drawn the Earth by gravity.
 That being so, he reflected how far did the force of gravity extend?
 Did it have an effect on the Moon, or through the space beyond?
 Such questioning led him to develop his theory of universal gravitation, published in Principia Mathematica 1687.
 It was a theory that embraced the stars.

 Subsequently Newton published a treatise on optics in 1704.(4) It included details of his experiments showing that sunlight, by means of a prism, could be split into a spectrum of colours, yet another enlargement of awareness.